ZivenA/OD-transportability/README.md

 # OD Transportability Code
-Note: My apologies for the lack of version control history in this repo.
-The actual code was developed in a (much messier) private repo including my notes along the way which I have not made public.
-I can show the original repo on request for authorship verification.
+Note: My apologies for the lack of version history in this repo.
+The actual code was developed in a (much messier) private repo including my notes along the way and tons of extraneous files created during the development process which I have not made public.
+I can show the original repo on request for authorship verification purposes.

 ## Credits
 The basic inspiration for this code (and this paper at large) comes from Melika Farahani (UBC MS 2022) and her original Master's Thesis work on transportability.
 This project expanded the research significantly, and as a result, the code in this repo was completely re-written from scratch by me, Ziven Anderson.
 However, some methods and underlying design decisions were inspired by Melika's original code: https://github.com/melikaf/TranspotableModels